sebapersson/petab_sciml/docs/src/format.md

 !!! tip "For developers: Respect memory order"
     Tools supporting the SciML extension should, for computational efficiency, reorder input data and potential layer parameter arrays to match the memory ordering of the target language.
 For example, PEtab.jl converts input data to follow Julia based indexing.

-TODO: We will fix condition specific input in the YAML file later.

 ### [YAML Network file format](@id YAML_net_format)

 The `petab_sciml` library provides a YAML neural network file format for model exchange.
 The YAML format follows PyTorch conventions for layer names and arguments.
-The schema is provided as [YAML-formatted JSON schema](assets/net_schema.yaml), which enables easy validation with various third-party tools.
+The schema is provided as [JSON schema](assets/mlmodel_schema.json), which enables easy validation with various third-party tools.

 !!! tip "For users: Define models in PyTorch"
     The recommended approach to create a YAML network file is to first define a PyTorch model (`torch.nn.Module`) and use the Python `petab_sciml` library to export this to the YAML format.
 See the tutorials for examples of this.